 Here at MSC, we're all about safety on the mountain, and when it comes to protecting yourself, there's nothing more important than your head.
 Gone are the days where wearing a helmet is seen as 'uncool', with head protection being a rising concern for snowboarders year after year.
-Plus, there are some pretty sweet designs on the market at the moment, and maybe this has lead to the change of mind, but whatever it is, there's no harm in that.
+You won't see a pro rider riding competition without a helmet, and a large percentage of riders will wear a helmet daily now too.

 We hear it all the time here in store, "what's the difference between all these helmets?" or, "can you suggest a helmet that's right for me?", but in reality it's really quite simple.
 With all helmets, it definitely helps to try before you buy.
-And no, this does not mean running head first into a brick wall while wearing one!
+And no, we don't mean putting it on and smashing your head into a wall.
 The main difference when it comes to helmets is a) sizing, and b) fit.
-A good thing to note when trying on helmets is goggle compatibility.
-We always suggest bringing your goggles with you when looking for a helmet, as certain goggles will fit better with certain helmets, depending on your head shape.
-We want to avoid that dreaded 'gaper gap' where possible.
+Goggle compatibility is something to consider, but most goggles these days have a fairly uniform shape and will work well with most helmets.

 So, how to choose the right helmet.
 Let's keep this as short and simple as possible, starting with the most important factor...